 I’ve thrown quite a bit at you.
 I get it — you’re just one person and you’re busy trying to run a business.
 You don’t have time to send out emails, texts, receipts, etc. Here’s the thing, the fact that you’re so busy doesn’t change the game.

 Communication takes a lot of work, so let some of that be automated.
-Automating is like that electronic employee who’s there 24/7 do the hard work for you so you can do what you’re passionate about — running your business.
+Automating is like that electronic employee who’s there 24/7 to do the hard work for you so you can do what you’re passionate about — running your business.

 When someone creates an appointment, you can automate it to send a reminder the day or hour before.
 Did you just complete a service?
 Automate your system to shoot over a thank you or receipt.
 A week later you can have it set to send a follow-up email where you can add a call-to-action button to either drop a review or schedule another appointment.